Privacy-Preserving Epidemiological Modeling on Mobile Graphs

-This section focuses on the runtime, which includes time for computation as well as communication between entities. \tab{tab:participant-computation} summarizes the computation time with respect to a participant $\participant{i}$ for a two-week simulation over a half-million population.
-The longer computation time in \teename{}, as shown in \tab{tab:participant-computation}, is due to the public key encryption and decryption that occurs within the mobile device's TEE.
+\makeparafit This section focuses on the runtime, including computation time and communication between entities. \tab{tab:participant-computation} summarizes the computation time with respect to a participant $\participant{i}$ for a two-week simulation over a half-million population. \iffullversion The longer computation time in \teename{}, as shown in \tab{tab:participant-computation}, is due to the public key encryption and decryption that occurs within the mobile device's TEE.
 This cost, however, is independent of population size and scales linearly with the average number of encounters, denoted by $\avgencounters{}$.
-In particular, for a 14-days simulation with a population of half million, $\participant{i}$ in \teename{} needs approximately 43.7 seconds of computation time to perform the encryption and decryption tasks and may require additional time for the remote attestation procedure, which is not covered in our benchmarks. $\participant{i}$'s computation time in \pirname, on the other hand, is significantly lower and is at most 5 milliseconds for the case of $\PIRSUMB$, while it increases to around 165 milliseconds for the case of $\PIRSUMA$.
+In particular, for a 14-day simulation with a population of half a million, $\participant{i}$ in \teename{} needs approximately 43.7 seconds to perform the encryption and decryption tasks and may require additional time for the remote attestation procedure, which is not covered in our benchmarks. \fi $\participant{i}$'s computation time in \pirname\iffullversion, on the other hand, is significantly lower and \fi ~is at most $5$ milliseconds for $\PIRSUMB$, while it increases to around 165 milliseconds for $\PIRSUMA$.
 The increased computation time in $\PIRSUMA$ is due to DPF key generation, which scales sub-linearly with population size.

-\fig{fig:runtime} plots the overall runtime of the two instantiations in \ourname{} over population ranging from 1K to 500K.
-Similarly, in \fig{fig:runtime-full}, we plot the overall runtime of our two instantiations in \ourname{} for a full simulation of 2 weeks over various populations ranging from 1K to 500K.
+\iffullversion In \fig{fig:runtime-full}, we plot the overall runtime of our two instantiations in \ourname{} for a full simulation of 2 weeks over various populations ranging from 1K to 500K.
 After a population of 100K, the runtime of \pirname{} begins to exceed that of \teename{} due to an increase in database size, which results in longer data transfer times.
-More details regarding computation time is presented in \tab{tab:comp-micro-simstep} in \sect{app:bench}.
+More details regarding computation time is presented in \tab{tab:comp-micro-simstep}.
+Note that the runtimes in \fig{fig:runtime-full} include runtime for computation and communication of the secure shuffle among the servers for anonymous communication and among servers and clients for the PIR in \pirname.